OasisDigital/bazel-examples/README.md

 We don't use submodules yet, but will eventually to demo this means of bringing in external code.

-## This repository is arranged in a very unusual way
+## This repository is arranged in an unusual way

 Each of the numbered directories is a separate, small example of a complete Bazel workspace.
 That's why many things are duplicated